 Has your jaw become wider or does your lower face seem asymmetrical?
 This may be caused by enlarged masseter muscles on the side of your jaw.
 Masseter reduction is used to minimize the size of these jaw muscles to slim or feminize the lower face.
-Joshua D. Rosenberg, MD, offers both surgical and non-surgical treatments for masseter reduction at his offices in NYC and Staten Island for his patients with overly wide or square jawlines.
+Joshua D. Rosenberg, MD, offers both surgical and non-surgical treatments for masseter reduction at his offices in NYC and Upper East Side for his patients with overly wide or square jawlines.

 The masseter muscle runs from the outside of the cheekbone down to the jaw and is the major muscle used for opening and closing the jaw.
 Those who suffer from bruxism, jaw clenching or chew gum excessively can create overly-developed masseter muscles.
 It can widen the jawline, creating a square shape.
 This can be undesirable in women who want to look more feminine.
 Through masseter reduction, the jaw can become slimmer and softer, feminizing the face.